Ocean cruising in Cuba

 The Malecón, Havana's evocative 7km-long sea drive, is one of the city's most soulful and quintessentially Cuban thoroughfares, and a meeting place for assorted romantics, philosophers, poets and traveling minstrels.
 Laid out in the early 1900s as an oceanside boulevard for Havana's pleasure-seeking middle classes, the Malecón expanded rapidly eastward in the century's first decade, with a mishmash of architecture that mixed sturdy neoclassicism with whimsical Art Nouveau.
 By the 1920s the road had reached the outer limits of Vedado, and by the early 1950s it had metamorphosed into a busy six-lane highway that carried streams of wave-dodging Buicks and Chevrolets from the grey hulk of the Castillo San Salvador de la Punta to the borders of Miramar.
 Today the Malecón remains Havana's most authentic open-air theatre, sometimes dubbed 'the world's longest sofa', where the whole city comes to meet and greet.

 A colourful colonial city of about 73,000 people set near the Escambray Mountains.
-Trinidad is the best city in Cuba to see Spanish colonial architecture lining cobblestone streets, where the buildings are painted bright colours, giving the feel of mountain villages one might find in Colombia or Ecuador.
+Trinidad is the best city on a Cuba cruise to see Spanish colonial architecture lining cobblestone streets, where the buildings are painted bright colours, giving the feel of mountain villages one might find in Colombia or Ecuador.
 It might be the most photographed place in Cuba outside Havana, but it’s for a reason.
 And that hasn’t ruined the small-town feel one bit.

-Best things to do in Cuba
+Cuba cruises: Best things to do in Cuba

 Step back in time